Margaret’s Stage 2 IDC & DCIS Breast Cancer Story

 I didn’t feel much at all.
-I did feel a little pain but it was really just a physical change that really kind of made me wonder what was going on.
-So I went in for the mammogram and they brought me right back the next day for the biopsy.
+I did feel a little pain, but it was really just a physical change that really kind of made me wonder what was going on.
+I went in for the mammogram, and they brought me right back the next day for the biopsy.

 Describe when the doctor broke the news of cancer

-It was very cold, non-emotional, just, “Here you are, this is what you have.
-And you can go talk to the oncologist more.”
+It was very cold and non-emotional, just, “Here you are, this is what you have, and you can go talk to the oncologist more.”

-So I came home just not really knowing what this all meant and that unknown, the fear of the unknown, was very scary.
+I came home just not really knowing what this all meant, and that fear of the unknown was very scary.

 Then my primary care doctor [was] calling me and explaining what it was further.
-But she actually painted a very rosy picture and said, “Oh, you know, you’ll just get treatment and you should be done in three months and by Spring Break you’ll be able to travel with your kids.”
+But she actually painted a very rosy picture and said, “Oh, you know, you’ll just get treatment, and you should be done in 3 months.
+By spring break, you’ll be able to travel with your kids.”
 So that was the impression I was under.

 Learning the recovery timeline

-When I actually went to see the surgeon, the oncology surgeon I saw first, she explained to me exactly what was going on and what needed to be done and I realized okay, I may not be done by Spring Break.
+When I actually went to see the surgeon, the oncology surgeon I saw first, she explained to me exactly what was going on and what needed to be done.
+I realized I may not be done by spring break.

 That was also rather shocking how they send you home so quickly.
-I appreciate that it did happen quickly so within a month, I was ready to go in for my mastectomy.
-So I did that in late January.
+I appreciate that it did happen quickly, so within a month, I was ready to go in for my mastectomy.
+I did that in late January.